Unity-SeungwooLee/HiddenGeometryRomoval/README.md

 1. Select your mesh object in the 3D viewport
 2. Open the sidebar (`N` key) and find the "Hidden Removal" tab
 3. Adjust the settings:
+   - **Merge Meshes**: Enable to combine all meshes (required for proper internal geometry removal)
+   - **Merge by Distance**: Option to merge vertices that are close to each other
    - **Number of Rows**: Controls the number of vertical camera splines around the object
    - **Cameras per Row**: Sets how many cameras are placed along each spline
    - **Camera Distance**: Adjusts how far cameras are from the object's center